Nikelinchik/test/README.md

 # test
-this is a test project for some investigation purposes
+This is a test project for some investigation purposes I'm gonna have some fun !!!